ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Ablation Studies

 \paragraph{Removing Retrieval Reduces Performance.}

-To assess the contribution of the Evidence Retrieval module, we ablate it by replacing top-k retrieval with global class-wise feature distributions computed over the entire database.
-These summaries are fed to the LLM without conditioning on query-specific evidence.
-As shown in Figure~\ref{fig:retrieval}, removing retrieval degrades ZARA’s zero-shot reasoning across all benchmarks, with average accuracy falling from 81.6\% to 71.8\%, and the upper bound, the proportion of queries where the pruned set contains the ground-truth label, dropping from 91.4\% to 86.7\%.
-The magnitude of decline varies across datasets, likely reflecting differences between database-wide feature statistics and those of individual query instances.
-These results confirm that raw global summaries are insufficient for fine-grained inference: Retrieval surfaces more query-relevant evidence, enabling more informed pruning and prediction.
+To assess the necessity of local evidence anchoring, we ablate the retrieval module by replacing top-k retrieval with global class-wise feature distributions computed over the entire database.
+This forces the LLM to reason solely on global priors without instance-level grounding.
+As shown in Figure~\ref{fig:retrieval_ablation}, this degradation significantly hampers ZARA's training-free reasoning: average accuracy falls from 81.6\% to 71.8\%, and the upper bound (the retention rate of the ground-truth label) drops from 91.4\% to 86.7\%.
+The decline is particularly pronounced in datasets where individual instance statistics diverge from global averages.
+These results confirm that parameter-frozen inference requires more than just abstract knowledge; retrieval is essential to surface query-relevant evidence that bridges the gap between global statistics and local signal dynamics.

 \paragraph{Skipping Evidence Pruning Hurts.}